 What constitutes an infringement of the right of publicity?

 Generally speaking, right of publicity infringement could be defined as using the name, image, or likeness of another person, for financial gain and without consent and without a legal exception that authorizes such use.

-What damages are available for misappropriation of commercial identity rights?
+What damages are available for the misappropriation of commercial identity rights?

 Does the right of publicity apply to dead people?